-If you’re looking for something art related that’s a bit more offbeat than a traditional gallery, definitely add Combinatul to your list of things to do in Bucharest!
+If you’re looking for something art related that’s a bit more offbeat than a traditional gallery, definitely add Combinatul to your list when deciding what to do in Bucharest!

 Is it possible to do all of this in Bucharest in one day?